 3. Seek Support and Mentorship

-Refine your language and communication.
-Consider the words you use both externally and in your internal dialogue.
+Improve your communication and language skills.
+Think about the language you use in your internal and exterior communication.
 What narrative are you reinforcing within yourself?

 Is Your Self-Talk Based on Reality?